G-Node/nix/Contributing.md

 Entity relations
 ----------------

-The Pandora data entities can have different types of relationships.
+The NIX data entities can have different types of relationships.
 For example a *Block* can have different *Sections* and *Sources,* while *Sections* and *Sources* can have different child *Sections* or *Sources* respectively and so on.
 In general the entities can have 1-n or n-m relationships.